 Trueswell, Kaufman, Hafri, and Lidz (2012) made a similar argument based on children's differential sensitivity to verbal affixes in verb-initial and verb-final languages.
 The main question in this study was the following: if children incrementally assign interpretations and fail to use late-arriving information in general (Choi & Trueswell, 2010), would the development of late-arriving grammatical information be delayed too?
 This question led Trueswell and colleagues to revisit an earlier act-out study by Lidz, Gleitman, and Gleitman (2003), who had found that Kannada-speaking 3-year-old children do not demonstrate an adult-like sensitivity to the causative verb morphology, and over-rely on the number of arguments in assigning sentence interpretations.
-For example, when the sentence contained one argument and a verb with a causative morpheme (e.g., frog poke-CAUS), adults tended to perform a causative action and treated the noun as a patient, while 3-year-olds tended to perform an non-causative action and treated the noun as an agent, regardless of the transitivity bias of the verb.
-Trueswell et al. hypothesized that the late development of the causative morpheme is due to the timing of its arrival: Kannada is a verb-final language, and the causative morpheme arrives at the end of the sentence, by which time children may have used other sources of information (e.g., the number of arguments) to incrementally assign an interpretation that may be incompatible with the causative morpheme.
+For example, when the sentence contained one argument and a verb with a causative morpheme (e.g., frog poke-CAUS), adults tended to perform a causative action and treated the noun as a patient, while 3-year-olds tended to perform a non-causative action and treated the noun as an agent, regardless of the transitivity bias of the verb.
+Trueswell et al. hypothesized that the late development of the causative morpheme is due to the timing of its arrival: Kannada is a verb-final language with an SOV word order, and the causative morpheme arrives at the end of the sentence, by which time children may have used other sources of information (e.g., the number of arguments) to incrementally assign an interpretation that may be incompatible with the causative morpheme.
 However, due to their difficulties to revise an early interpretation, children end up failing to use the causative morpheme.
 In other words, constraints on the parsing mechanism delay the acquisition of morpho-syntactic information that arrives late in the sentence.
-Trueswell et al. tested this hypothesis by examining whether children learning a verb-initial language like Tagalog would show an early acquisition of causative morpheme, because the causative morpheme arrives before the verb's arguments and should thus be fully accessible to children.
+Trueswell et al. tested this hypothesis by examining whether children learning a verb-initial (VSO) language like Tagalog would show an early acquisition of causative morpheme, because the causative morpheme arrives before the verb's arguments and should thus be fully accessible to children.

 Trueswell et al. used a modified version of the act-out task in Lidz et al. (2003), and tested Kannada or Tagalog-speaking 3 to 4-year-olds and adults on the same experimental materials.
 The results confirmed the prediction to some degree.
 First, Kannada-speaking children's act-out performance was not influenced by the presence or absence of causative morpheme, replicating the original finding in Lidz et al. (2003).
-Second, although the proportion of causative actions was still surprisingly low, as compared to adults, Tagalog-speaking children were sensitive to the causative morpheme.
-They acted out causative actions more often when the causative morpheme was present than when it was absent.
-It is important to note that the relatively late development of causative morpheme in Kannada-speaking children is not due to factors that are often known to cause late development, such as low frequency in the input: the causative morpheme in Kannada is the fifteenth most frequent bound morpheme (Ranganatha, 1982).
+Second, Tagalog-speaking children were sensitive to the causative morpheme.
+They acted out causative actions more often when the causative morpheme was present than when it was absent, although the proportion of causative actions was still low when compared to adults.
+It is important to note that the relatively late development of causative morpheme in Kannada-speaking children is not due to factors that are often known to cause late development, such as low frequency in the input: the causative morpheme in Kannada is a highly frequent bound morpheme (the fifteenth most frequent, and more frequent than basic morphemes like plural marking, or dative case; Ranganatha, 1982).
 However, the argument by Trueswell et al. suggests that no matter how often the causative morpheme occurs in the input, if children fail to encode its presence, opportunities for learning will decrease.
 In other words, the frequency of certain data in the external input signal is not the same as the frequency of intake, i.e., the data that is internally represented in the mind and feeds language acquisition.